 Tips For Applying For An Offshore High-Risk Merchant Account

 When applying for an offshore high-risk merchant account provider, you will need to have the proper documents in order.
-The requirements will vary depending on the provider and the country, but here are some basic things you need to apply.
+The requirements will vary depending on the provider and the country, but here are some basic things you may certainly need to present:

 - A copy of your driver’s license or passport

 - Three months of bank statements for your business

 - Six months of payment processing statements

 - Business documents such as your Articles Of Incorporation